When should you start wearing pointe shoes?

 Do I need an appointment for a pointe shoe fitting?

-No, you do not need an appointment for a pointe shoe fitting at Dancewear Centre.
-There will always be multiple professionally trained pointe shoe fitters on hand to conduct pointe fittings.
-Our store is equipped to comfortably it up to three pointe customers at a time.
-Depending on the how many fittings are ongoing when you arrive at our store, there might be a wait time before a fitter becomes available.
-We do ask that all pointe shoe customers arrive at least one hour before closing to ensure enough time for a proper fitting, especially if it is your first fitting.
+We offer the flexibility of pointe shoe fitting appointments and walk in pointe shoe fittings without an appointment.
+You can book a pointe shoe fitting time here and choose one of the available time slots.
+There will always be multiple professionally trained pointe shoe fitters on hand each day to conduct pointe fittings, so if you do not have an appointment you can always just walk in and get fitted as well.
+Our store is equipped to comfortably have up to three pointe shoe fittings at a time.
+We do our best to limit wait times, but for any walk in pointe fittings there may be a small wait time depending on the number of pointe fittings currently ongoing when you arrive at our store.
+We kindly ask that all pointe shoe customers arrive at least one hour before closing to ensure enough time for a proper fitting, especially if it is your first pair of pointe shoes.
 Fitting times will vary in length but anticipate spending 30 - 60 minutes to ensure you find the right pair of pointe shoes.